 “Hear, O Israel!
 The LORD is our God, the LORD is one!
 You shall love the LORD your God with all your heart and with all your soul and with all your might.
 These words, which I am commanding you today, shall be on your heart.
 You shall teach them diligently to your sons and shall talk of them when you sit in your house and when you walk by the way and when you lie down and when you rise up.
 You shall bind them as a sign on your hand and they shall be as frontals on your forehead” (Deuteronomy 6:4-8).

 While Paul did not at all approve of the Influencers’ “works of law”—something which would have done very little for the spiritual maturity of the Galatians—he did emphasize “the hearing of faith.”
 This involved an acceptance of the gospel, the transforming activity of the Holy Spirit, and then the obedience to God that would naturally follow.
 It is foolish to argue that the Apostle Paul did not at all expect the new, non-Jewish Believers to obey any of God’s commandments.
 Yeshua Himself called Paul to the nations so “that they should repent and turn to God, performing deeds appropriate to repentance” (Acts 26:20).
-Likewise, Paul himself attests how his “apostleship [was] to bring about the obedience of faith among all the Gentiles” (Romans 1:5), and they are people who benefited from the New Covenant promise of having God’s Torah written on their hearts (Romans 11:27).
+Likewise, Paul himself attests how his “apostleship [was] to bring about the obedience of faith among all the Gentiles” (Romans 1:5).

 The Influencers’ “works of law” or halachah, requiring ritual proselyte circumcision of the non-Jewish Galatians, would not bring the miracles that the Holy Spirit had provided.
 Paul’s emphasis was on “the hearing of faith,” which involved an obedience to God brought about by the Holy Spirit.
 It would not only be accompanied by miracles, but it would always remind the Galatians of the sacrifice the Lord Yeshua had endured on their behalf (Galatians 3:1b).